 Then the magic happened: in a morning staff meeting, I took a black Sharpie® onto a stepladder and wrote “MENTAL DURABILITY” in capital letters on the wall 6-feet above the main prescription order entry workstation.
 That area of the pharmacy was known as the hot spot due to its busy, stressful hours.
 I said nothing and the look on their faces was a mixture of “I can’t believe he just did that in permanent marker, head office is going to kill him” mixed with “oh crap, we’re in trouble”.

 I needed to capture their attention and pull their heartstrings to capitalize on the opportunity of the message I was about to deliver.
 Paraphrasing, I said: all teams face adversity.
 However, the great ones always find a way out shinier than they started.
 It is called mental durability and you have all demonstrated it in colours!
-Coodos to each of you, you have what it takes to get us out of our hole and nothing will stop us thereafter.
-I might get some questions from head office about writing on wall, but I would like to see them argue with why you all deserved the words.
+Koodos to each of you, you have what it takes to get us out of our hole and nothing will stop us thereafter.
+We might get some questions from head office about writing on the wall, but I would like to see them argue about why we deserved the words.
 Next time it hits the fan, look at our trophy up there and use it to remind you that you have the mental durability to see through any challenge.

 Then I announced that we had a full-time role now open for a part-time person who paid her dues.
 We promoted her, elevating the team and resetting a culture that instead of filling a hole with someone external, we brought up one of our own first.

 The message was: work hard, patiently stay with us and your opportunity will come.

 That same week we hired a great technician who later brought two colleagues with her from her previous pharmacy.
 The shortage of people forced each of us to get better, strengthening our weaknesses.
 With a growing team, we saw the light.
 All because we did not react.
 We zoomed out, resisted making rash decisions and swallowed the tough pills together.